GilOliveira/schemadotorg/README.md

 # Best Practices

-If two properties can address similar use-cases, use the more common property.
+- If two properties can address similar use-cases, use the more common property.
   - For example, Place can have an 'image' and 'photo'.
     It is simpler to use 'image'.
+- For high-level types, which are inherited from, we want to keep the default properties as simple as possible.
+- For specific and important types, include Recipe, we should be specific as needed with the default properties.

 # TBD

-- How do we implement common content types and components? @see TYPES.md

 - Should you be able to map the same field to multiple properties?
   - body => description and disambiguatingDescription